 By remembering Northcott in your Will, you too can make a lasting difference to the lives of others and help us to secure the long-term future of many young Australians with disability.

-Your gesture will provide a lasting legacy that ensures the security and sustainability of our services, while allowing us to be innovative in how we support our customers with disability to reach their potential.
+You will provide a lasting legacy that ensures the security and sustainability of our services, while allowing us to be innovative in how we support people with disability to reach their potential.

-Bill Mudford (pictured below) has chosen to leave Northcott a Gift in his Will.
+Bill Mudford has chosen to leave Northcott a Gift in his Will.